kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 - E2e tests stable for at least one release.
 - No open bugs against the feature gate.
-- Positive user feedback on the field semantics (in particular the `CreationTimestamp`-anchored PATCH behaviour).
+- Positive user feedback on the field semantics.

 **Beta → GA (gate locked to enabled):**

-- No bug reports attributable to the feature for two consecutive releases.
+- No bug reports attributable to the feature during the beta release.

 ### Version Skew